lmeha2/uic-cs-402-fall-2025/project-2/README.md

 ### Submission
 As with Project 1, your submission will be via a GitHub repository.
+Please be sure to change all instances of `Firstname_Lastname` with your own first and last name.

 ### Grading
 The project is worth 75 points for all students.